 Repeat the process on the front side of the cabinet.

 4. Wipe excess off with a paper towel.

 Mohawk’s instructions say that you can wipe excess off with a hard surface (like a credit card) or a paper towel.
 We found that a dry paper towel worked best.

 I stopped the process of rubbing the Fil-Stik over the hole several times to wipe off the excess with a paper towel throughout the process.

-Use graining marker to match grain lines in wood.
+5. Use the graining marker to match grain lines in the wood.